Enciusan/cheers-sol/README.md

 ## 🚀 About CheersUp

-CheersUp is the first social matching platform that leverages on-chain identity to create authentic connections.
+CheersUp is the first social linking platform that leverages on-chain identity to create authentic connections.
 We combine blockchain technology with social discovery to help Web3 users connect over shared communities and favorite drinks.

 Traditional matching apps struggle to build real trust or meaningful connections due to: